 You want to set feedback score goals and targets but are not sure how to set them for the best outcomes.
 This is a legitimate concern.
 Set incorrectly goals can drive unwanted behavior from you staff.

 Look for best practices when you set your targets.
-When setting targets and goals, there is a variety of best practices that you can use as a starting point.
-For instance, there are these two blog posts that we have written on when and how to set NPS targets:
+When setting targets and goals, there are a variety of best practices that you can use as a starting point.